Flomp/vimu/content/docs/nodes/plot_scatter_weighted.md

+---
+title: Nodes - plot_scatter_weighted
+description: This node plots two user-chosen metrics - like pitch and octave - against each other and creates a weighted scatter plot from it.
+---

 # plot_scatter_weighted

 This node plots two user-chosen metrics - like pitch and octave - against each other and creates a weighted scatter plot from it.
 It works analogously to the <nuxt-link to="/docs/nodes/plot_scatter">plot_scatter</nuxt-link> node but takes frequency into account.
 The size of a dot in the plot correlates with its number of occurrences.
 A label to the right of the dot denotes the absolute frequency.
 For a list of all possible metrics, see the <nuxt-link to="/docs/nodes/plot_scatter_weighted#controls">Controls section</nuxt-link>.